LuluSzutu/Connect_Office365_IMAP_OAuth2_NodeJS/README.md

 6. Add a new client secret with Description and Expire date.
 Reminber the Description, you will need it later as [appname].
 7. After generating the new client secret, you will see the Value and SecretID, copy the <b>Value</b>, you will need this for your NodeJS code as [clientSecret].
 8. Under Manage, select API permissions > Add a permission, select APIs my organization users, searching for office 365 Exchange Online, then choose for Application permissions, then searching for IMAP, when find it, check the IMAP.AccessAsApp, and then Add permission.
-9. Under API permissions pa, click the line 'Grant admin consent for [username]'
+9. Under API permissions, click the line 'Grant admin consent for [username]'

 ### 1.2 Register service principals in Exchange
 1. On a PC computer, open powershell and run as administrator.